 In May 2015 Wizz Air started its course to fully rejuvenate its brand and to change wholly its aircraft livery for a new type of Airbus A321neo airplanes.

-Wizz Air's main goal is to make flying affordable for the Central Eastern European travellers.
+Wizz Air’s main goal is to make flying affordable for the Central Eastern European travellers.
 This goal can be achieved mainly due to flying to a mix of primary, secondary and regional airports.
-But this wide route network is also providing a new travel experience to all travelers in other EU countries as well.
+But this wide route network is also providing a new travel experience to all travellers in other EU countries as well.

 The idea behind low cost travelling is quite simple.
 Traveller is offered to purchase a ticket that includes only handluggage (size 20x30x40cm).
 As all travellers have different needs, Wizz Air has a solid list of additional services that can be purchased with the ticket.
 Complete list of services can be found here.